jonas-peeters/EasyScoreboards/README.md

 `PLAYERBALANCE` will show the balance of the player, if you have installed an economy plugin, that uses the Sponge Economy API

-    Please note that  `PLAYERBALANCE` will give you an error in the console on 1.8 because the economy API is not implemented in this version
+    Please note that the usage of `PLAYERBALANCE` will give you
+    an error in the console on 1.8 because the economy API is not implemented in this version

 `ONLINECOUNT` will be replaced with the number of online players